StewBC/Time-Pilot/TimePilot-CX16/README.md

 ### Tools
 The python file, misc/mkvram.py is the image conversion tool.
 I used that to convert the sprites, font and X16 launch image to VRAM ready images (tpfont.vrm and tpspr.vrm for the game).  mkvram.py has built-in help, but also look at the text files convert.txt, font.txt and thumb.txt to see how to use mkvram.py to do the conversions.
 The two palette*.txt files contain the mappings for image colors to pallet indices.

+The python file misc/mkaudio.py is used to pack the PCM audio into the BANKxxx.au files that are found in the assets folder.
+Look at misc/auto.txt for an explanation of how the audio/*.pcm files were generated from the audio/*.wav files.

 ### Helpers
 I added two excel documents that helped me calculate the appropriate coordinates to "launch" things around the screen (launch_point_calcs_cx16.xlsx), and the "rays" that the enemies use to steer towards the center of the screen (rays_table_calcs.xlsx).